-We sent over various wireframe concepts (like the one seen above) and discussed some of the challenges with this kind of interface.
-Largely it was the information architecture that needed improvement.
+I sent over various wireframe concepts (like the one seen above) and discussed the complexity of the information architecture (which needed improvement).
 With the addition of new speech commands and more natural language recognition, the number of potential voice commands grew significantly and the request from management was to display them all.

 As the project progressed, I began to have other ideas about what we might be able to do with a speech interface.
+For example, if the teleprompter is meant to assist the user, then why not provide a better interface that includes user assistance?
 Obviously just developing a new teleprompter UI wasn't going to cut it.
 But what could it become?
 This is where the real project began in earnest.
 As usual, it began with a lot of sketching and brainstorming.

 These are just a fraction of the whiteboard sketches that were generated at this point.
 I was paired up with a designer from a different team that did visual design.
 Lots of detailed discussions about various use cases and scenarios took place at this point.
 There's nothing quite like locking yourself up in a room with a bunch of whiteboards and hashing out concept after concept to refine an idea.

 What we eventually settled on originally was an interface based on modular tiles.
 Why?
-The basic idea was that we could improve the voice experience by only displaying the relevant information to help the user continue into the next dialogue step.
+The basic idea was that we could improve the voice experience by presenting information visually and only displaying the relevant information to help the user continue into the next dialogue step.

 Keep in mind, the general convention at the time was to use text lists everywhere, and I do mean everywhere.
 In earlier systems, if you did a "free POI search" for a restaurant (aside from the clunky dialogue) you would be presented with an ordered list of names, addresses, and relative distances filling up your screen.